-Moms and dads with an Aspergers (high functioning autism) son or daughter tend to overwhelm themselves with research, treatments, and general anxiety over their kid’s welfare.
-While this is natural, it's not particularly good for you, your Aspie, your marriage or the rest of your family.
+Moms and dads with an Aspergers (high functioning autistic) son or daughter tend to overwhelm themselves with research, treatments, and general anxiety over their kid’s welfare.
+While this is natural, it's not particularly good for you, your "Aspie," your marriage, or the rest of your family.
 And the truth is this: it isn't even necessary!

 Let’s dispel some myths that some parents have about Aspergers…